Gustavo3413/Gamer-Partner/README.md

 The project focuses on using my HTML and CSS skills and developing a website using best practices.
 JS will only be a big concern if it becomes necessary at some point.

 Updated files are available in zip files on the main branch.
-Individual files will be available in branches accordingly to their versions.
+Individual files will be available in branches according to their versions.

 # Version 1 updates